-Having hair that is dirty, oily, or covered with hair spray or other hair preparations.
-This can cause a problem with the placement of the electrodes.
+Your hair is dirty, oily, or covered with hair spray or other hair products.
+This can cause a problem with how the electrodes are placed.

 What To Think About

-If the doctor thinks that a person has epilepsy but the EEG is normal, the technologist running the EEG test may have the person look at a flashing light (photic stimulation), breathe fast and deeply (hyperventilation), or sleep during the test.
+If the doctor thinks that a person has epilepsy but the EEG is normal, the EEG technologist may have the person look at a flashing light.
+Or the person may be asked to breathe fast and deep (hyperventilate) or sleep during the test.
 These techniques sometimes show epileptic EEG patterns that did not show up at first.
-If epilepsy is suspected after an initial EEG, the doctor may repeat the EEG more than once.
+If epilepsy is suspected after the first EEG, the doctor may repeat the EEG more than once.

-An EEG done during a seizure will almost always show abnormal electrical patterns.
-This makes an EEG useful when a doctor thinks that a person is having psychogenic nonepileptic seizures (also called pseudoseizures), which have no physical cause but can be caused by stress, emotional trauma, or mental illness.
-Psychogenic seizures do not cause abnormal electrical activity in the brain and will not show abnormal EEG results.
+An EEG done during a seizure will almost always show electrical patterns that aren't normal.
+This makes an EEG useful when a doctor thinks that a person is having psychogenic nonepileptic seizures.
+These are also called pseudoseizures.
+They have no physical cause.
+But they can be caused by stress, emotional trauma, or mental illness.
+These seizures do not cause abnormal electrical activity in the brain.
+They will not show abnormal EEG results.

 Other tests that may also be done include:

 Video EEG.
-Video EEG records seizures on videotape and on computer so that the doctor can see what happens just before, during, and right after a seizure.
-This test can be very helpful in finding the specific area of the brain that the seizures may be coming from.
-It is also helpful in diagnosing psychogenic seizures, which may look like real seizures but do not affect the electrical activity in the brain.
-Video EEG may be used short-term or long-term:
+Video EEG records seizures on video and on a computer.
+This way the doctor can see what happens just before, during, and right after a seizure.
+This test can help find the specific area of the brain that the seizures may be coming from.
+It also helps in diagnosing psychogenic seizures, which may look like real seizures but do not affect the electrical activity in the brain.
+Video EEG may be used short-term or long-term.

-Short-term monitoring is done on an outpatient basis and may last up to 6 hours.
+Short-term monitoring is done on an outpatient basis.
+It may last up to 6 hours.

-Long-term monitoring is done in the hospital and may last 3 to 7 days.
+Long-term monitoring is done in the hospital.
+It may last 3 to 7 days.

 Brain mapping.
-Brain mapping is a fairly new method that is very similar to EEG.
-With electrodes placed on the person's scalp to transmit the brain's electrical activity, a computer makes a color-coded map of signals from the brain.
+This is a fairly new method that is very similar to EEG.
+Electrodes are placed on the person's scalp to transmit the brain's electrical activity.
+Then a computer makes a color-coded map of signals from the brain.
 It is sometimes done to find a specific problem area in the brain that has already shown up on a regular EEG.
-Doctors are still not certain how brain mapping could be best used.
+Doctors are still not sure how brain mapping could be best used.

 Ambulatory EEG monitoring.
-In ambulatory EEG monitoring, the person is able to move around, and the test allows for long periods of time in recording of electrical activity in the brain.
-Fewer electrodes are attached to the person, and the person carries a small, portable recording unit.
-The recording may last for a full day or more, and the person is allowed to leave the hospital.
+During this test, the person is able to move around.
+The test allows for electrical activity in the brain to be recorded for a long time.
+Fewer electrodes are attached to the person.
+The person carries a small, portable recording unit.
+The test may last for a full day or more.
+The person can leave the hospital.
 Ambulatory EEG monitoring is not as accurate as a regular EEG.